 - They can’t be used to pay tax.

-- Don’t use the RR you earned to buy the same product again, in another transaction.
-The RR will not print.
-It is fine to use a RR that you earned from another product.
+- Don’t use the Cash Reward you earned to buy the same product again, in another transaction.
+The Cash Reward will not print.
+It is fine to use a Cash Reward that you earned from another product.
 (It rarely comes up, but products from the same manufacturer might also give you problems.
-For example, if you received a RR for Crest, you might not be able to use it to get at RR on Scope.)
+For example, if you received a Cash Reward for Crest, you might not be able to use it to get one on Scope.)

-- The number of items you are purchasing can’t be less than the number of manufacturer’s coupons and RR you are redeeming.
+- The number of items you are purchasing can’t be less than the number of manufacturer’s coupons and Cash Rewards you are redeeming.
 (If the manufacturer’s coupon is “off 2 items,” count that coupon as two.)
 Store coupons don’t count.
-So, if you have a manufacturer’s coupon for each item you are purchasing, you need to throw a “filler” item(s) in if you want to use the RR.
+So, if you have a manufacturer’s coupon for each item you are purchasing, you need to throw a “filler” item(s) in if you want to use the Cash Reward.

-- Sometimes a store will let you ring items separately, if you want two deals, but it’s up to each store.
+- Sometimes a store will let you ring items separately if you want two deals, but it’s up to each store.
 The ad usually states that there is a limit of one.
-If you do, make sure you don’t pay with a RR you just earned for the same product or the new RR won’t print.
+If you do, make sure you don’t pay with a Cash Reward you just earned for the same product or the new RR won’t print.

-- It’s often wise to ask the cashier to ring up multiple transactions so you aren’t stuck with a bunch of expiring RR.
+- It’s often wise to ask the cashier to ring up multiple transactions so you aren’t stuck with a bunch of expiring Cash Rewards.
 I feel better doing it in Cosmetics or Photo so I don’t hold up a big line.
 Or, consider stepping back in line, if it’s busy.
-(So, split your order up to use the RR that you just earned for the following transaction.)
+(So, split your order up to use the Cash Reward that you just earned for the following transaction.)

 - Shop early in the week.
 Sunday is best.
-They often run out of items and they don’t give you rainchecks for the RR portion, just the sale price.
+They often run out of items and they don’t give you rainchecks for the Cash Reward portion, just the sale price.

 Link to full coupon policy.
-(Might want to print and carry it with you in case you encounter a problem, like I mentioned above.)
+(Might want to print and carry it with you in case you encounter a problem as I mentioned above.)

 ** They have now added a Balance Rewards Program.
-It’s a separate program from this and it seems like Register Rewards will be phasing out and this will take its place???
+It’s a separate program.